ChainAgnostic/CAIPs/CAIPs/caip-19.md

 ## Simple Summary

-CAIP-19 defines a way to identify a type of asset (e.g. Bitcoin, Ether, ATOM) and an asset ID (for non fungible token) in a human-readable, developer and transaction friendly way.
+CAIP-19 defines a way to identify a type of asset (e.g. Bitcoin, Ether, ATOM) and an asset ID (for a non-fungible token) in a human-readable, developer and transaction friendly way.

 ## Abstract

 Often you need to reference the asset type or the asset ID.
-For example when you want to do an atomic swap between a fungible asset and a non fungible asset.
+For example when you want to do an atomic swap between a fungible asset and a non-fungible asset.

 ## Motivation

 Currently, each wallet or each exchange needs to create their own registry of type of assets and their associated metadata for example like [Trust-Wallet](https://github.com/trustwallet/assets/tree/master/blockchains) or [CoinMarketCap](https://coinmarketcap.com/).
-Providing a unique type of Asset and an Asset ID for each asset for developers can reduce the risk of confusion betweens different assets.
+Providing a unique type of Asset and an Asset ID for each asset for developers can reduce the risk of confusion between different assets.

 ## Specification of Asset Type